...

 The average price for homes in Thornbury can vary significantly based on proximity to the waterfront, the size of the property, and additional features such as private docks or acreage.
 Waterfront homes command a premium, and according to real estate analysts, buyers can expect to pay more for properties with direct access to Georgian Bay.
 Additionally, homes for sale by owner are becoming increasingly popular in this market, as they offer more personalized negotiation opportunities.

-Where Can You Find Waterfront Properties for Sale in Thornbury?
+Are there Waterfront Properties for Sale in Thornbury?

 Waterfront properties in Thornbury are among the most sought-after homes, offering direct access to Georgian Bay and scenic views of the surrounding landscape.
 According to real estate data, waterfront homes in Thornbury typically have higher price points due to their prime location and desirable features, such as private beaches, docks, and panoramic views.